spaceninja/dnd-adventures/src/adventures/history-channel/appendix-a.md

 ---
 layout: layout.njk
-title: Appendices
+title: 'Appendix A: Researching Yourself Minigame'
 tags: history_channel
 show_nav: true
 prev:
   url: '../deck-6'
   title: 'Deck 6: Flight Deck'
+next:
+  url: '../appendix-b'
+  title: 'Appendix B: Player Handouts'
 ---

 # {{ title }}

-## Appendix A: Researching Yourself Minigame

 The characters are notorious historical figures, and as a result, they have wiki pages of questionable accuracy dedicated to their lives and crimes.
 If the characters try to look themselves up, it should trigger a little minigame.
 For each of the following sections, have the player roll on the table for a prompt.

 Have the player elaborate on the prompt to explain what’s in their wiki page.
-The information doesn’t have to be accurate — this isn’t a character-building prompt, it’s an explanation of why the future thinks the character is a villain.
+The information doesn’t have to be accurate — this isn’t a character-building exercise, it’s an explanation for why the future thinks the character is a villain.
 Encourage the players to have fun, and maybe incorporate some of the results into their interactions with NPCs on the station.

-### Early Life
+## Early Life

 This section of the wiki page helps to establish how the character’s childhood led to their eventual life of crime.